 Litigation can be a difficult process where the dog owner tries to get out of liability.
 Undergoing this process without adequate preparation will only cause more pain.
 But with the right attorneys at the helm, you can be properly compensated and represented in your case.

-The team of trained personal injury lawyers at Cantor Crane know that dog bites can be devastation, leaving physical and emotional injuries that take time to heal.
+The team of trained personal injury lawyers at the Cantor team know that dog bites can be devastation, leaving physical and emotional injuries that take time to heal.
 You do not need more pain from debt while you do so.
-Let Cantor Crane help hold the owner of the dog that attacked you accountable and get you the compensation that you need to effectively heal.
+Let Cantor Injury Lawyers help hold the owner of the dog that attacked you accountable and get you the compensation that you need to effectively heal.

-If you or a loved one is victim of a Dog Bite Attack, contact Cantor Crane today by calling (602) 254-2701 day or night, or click this link to Schedule a Free Consultation.
+If you or a loved one is victim of a Dog Bite Attack, contact Cantor Injury Lawyers today by calling (602) 254-2701 day or night, or click this link to Schedule a Free Consultation.
 It takes about 30 minutes and we will go over your case from top to bottom.